 It’s a great place to bring the whole family and spend an afternoon in the Texas shade.
 Just make sure to keep an eye out for Arlo!
 The big, friendly shepherd mix is always wondering around the place!

 Now onto Shannon’s beer!
 This brewery is known for some of my most favorite styles like their Irish Red, Bohemian Lager, or the Irish Cream Ale so picking out a flight wasn’t the easiest task.
 But no big worry, cause these guys are still working on the token system.

 You can choose one of two options: choose a few different pints or start with flight and then finish with pints of your favorites, we did the latter.
 Either way, it was a good deal and I’m always a fan of that kind of set-up!

 Rabbit Hole Brewing

 Rabbit Hole Brewing is just a short drive north from Fort Worth and Grapevine, Texas but this is one unique brewing you don’t want to skip.
 Immediately upon walking into this DFW metroplex brewery, you’ll feel like you’ve stepped into the rabbit hole and fallen into Alice’s Wonderland.

 The guys behind this brewery are passionate about bringing under-represented styles to their home region.
-All of Rabbit Hole beers are a play on words from C.S.
-Lewis’s much beloved story and the little purple rabbit logo with crooked ears can be spotted everywhere.
+All of Rabbit Hole beers are a play on words from Lewis Carroll’s much beloved story and the little purple rabbit logo with crooked ears can be spotted everywhere.

 I’m such a big fan of Rabbit Hole Brewing, I cannot recommend it enough.
 They run tours often and they do so to spread the knowledge of the beer-making process. (cause it ain’t as easy as it looks!)